beauknowstech/FullBypass/README.md

 # FullBypass
-Single change made by beauknowstech:
+Single change made by [@beauknowstech](https://github.com/beauknowstech):

-Instead of asking for IP and port, then using a built in reverse shell, it now simply IEX's a reverse shell ps1
+Instead of asking for IP and port, then using a built in reverse shell, it now simply IEX's a reverse shell ps1.
+This is done to avoid AV detections on FullBypass.csproj

+Simply edit line 168 on FullBypass.csproj to your URL and reverse shell ps1

+The rest is full credit to [@Sh3lldon](https://github.com/Sh3lldon):

 A tool which bypasses AMSI (AntiMalware Scan Interface) and PowerShell CLM (Constrained Language Mode) and gives you a FullLanguage PowerShell reverse shell.